 • As of 2016 large employers will have to provide health coverage to full-time workers.
 This will help to provide coverage to those who aren’t covered by subsidized private insurance or the expansion of Medicaid.
 Learn more about the employer mandate.

 • Starting in 2014 most non-exempt Americans have to maintain minimum essential coverage throughout each year, get an exemption, or pay a per month fee on their year-end federal income taxes for every month they go without coverage.
 Learn more about the “individual mandate” that requires you to obtain coverage or pay a fee.

 • There are many exemptions to the individual mandate to obtain insurance, including a “short coverage gap” exemption which allows anyone to go without coverage for less than three months in a row without being responsible for the fee.
-Make sure to sign up during open enrollment and to have no more than a three month coverage gap per year to avoid the fee.
+Make sure to sign up during open enrollment and to have no more than “a less than a three month” coverage gap per year to avoid the fee.

 What is the ObamaCare Health Insurance Marketplace?